TheJelmega/prog-lang/design/README.md

   i.e. `type Foo = &[Foo]` is not allowed.
 - The size of a recursive type must be finite, meanign that the recursive field must be 'broken up' by a type like a pointer or reference type.

-### 10.1.2.
+### 11.1.2.
 Parenthesized types

 ```
 <parenthesized-type> := '(' <type> ')'
 ```

 In some locations it may be possible that a type would be ambiguous, this can be solved using a parenthesized type.
-For example, a reference to an interface object type with multiple bounds can be unclear, as we cannot cleanly determine if the one of the bounds is a reference, or the whole set of bounds constitute a single type without requiring to rely heavily on context.
+For example, a reference to an trait object type with multiple bounds can be unclear, as we cannot cleanly determine if the one of the bounds is a reference, or the whole set of bounds constitute a single type without requiring to rely heavily on context.

-### 10.1.3.
+### 11.1.3.
 Primitive types

 ```
 <primitive-type> := <unsigned-type>